-Non-player characters (NPC)
+Non-player character (NPC)

 A non-player character, or non-playable character, is any character in a game that is not controlled by a player.